Say Uncle (Steven Universe)

 "Say Uncle" is an episode of the American animated television series Steven Universe.
-The episode, written and storyboarded by Joe Johnston and Jeff Liu, is a non-canon crossover with Uncle Grandpa, another Cartoon Network series.
+The episode, written and storyboarded by Joe Johnston and Jeff Liu, is a crossover with Uncle Grandpa, another Cartoon Network series, with the plot being non-canon for both shows.
 While The A.V.
 Club described its announcement in February 2015 as "confusing", the episode aired on April 2 in that same year to high critical praise.
 The episode was watched by 1.926 million viewers.
 The events of the crossover specials take place during the first season of Steven Universe and during the second season of Uncle Grandpa.

 In the episode, Uncle Grandpa tries to help Steven master his shield ability, causing many nonsensical events along the way and making Garnet, Amethyst, and Pearl see him as a threat.